Software Inc.

 - Active developer support with regular updates and improvements.

-- Engaging gameplay that combines building mechanics with software development and management.
+- Engaging gameplay that combines building mechanics with software development.

 - Occasional bugs and glitches, particularly in the game's early access stages.

-- Can become repetitive and easy once a successful product is established, leading to a lack of challenge in late game.
+- Late game can become repetitive and too easy once a successful product is established.

 - 31 % positive mentions